 The UN has called on the Syrian government to "immediately" allow life-saving aid into eastern Aleppo, where about 300,000 people are living under siege.

-Speaking in Geneva,, Switzerland, on Thursday, Staffan de Mistura, the UN special envoy, said there were 20 aid trucks ready to cross the border from Turkey into Syria, and make it to Aleppo where a cessation of hostilities was holding "by and large".
+Speaking in Geneva, Switzerland, on Thursday, Staffan de Mistura, the UN special envoy, said there were 20 aid lorries ready to cross the border from Turkey into Syria, and make it to Aleppo city where a cessation of hostilities was holding "by and large".

-Jan Egeland, secretary-general of the Norwegian Refugee Council and special adviser to the UN envoy, decried the ineffectiveness of all parties to take advantage of the truce, saying that aid could reach Aleppo by Friday.
+Jan Egeland, secretary-general of the Norwegian Refugee Council and special adviser to the UN envoy, decried the ineffectiveness of all parties in taking advantage of the truce, saying that aid could reach Aleppo by Friday.

 "Can grown men please stop putting bureaucratic roadblocks in place to stop aid workers doing their jobs to help civilians - wounded women and children?"

 Al Jazeera's Stefanie Dekker, reporting from Gaziantep on the Turkish side of the Syria-Turkey border, said while progress was being made, it could take several days for aid to reach the city.

 "One of the key issues is access, and one of the main arteries into Aleppo is Castello Road.
 It needs to become a demilitarised zone before any of that can happen," she said.

 "Syrian government troops and opposition forces would need to withdraw up to 3km from the road with their heavy weapons.
 The deal is that both want to do this at the same time because there is no trust."